 Park users know how to make their parks better and we want to help you make change happen.
 Our goal is to build community, foster stewardship, and leverage resources to improve San Francisco’s vital public spaces.
-The three funding rounds from the 2008 Park Bond are complete and the future funding cycle schedule for 2012 Park Bond first round is below.
+The funding rounds for the 2008 and 2012 Park Bond are complete, but we are hoping to continue the program when the next Bond passes.

 – Improve San Francisco’s Parks – Create well-designed and efficiently-constructed park features to enable the city to continue providing a diverse set of safe, clean, sustainable, and high-quality park experience.